Ace a Free EPUB Accessibility Checking Tool by The DAISY Consortium

 For further information on Ace, including quotes from publishers who are using it, and details on getting started, guidance and how to download Ace please visit: inclusivepublishing.org/toolbox/accessibility-checker/

-*News Release by DAISY Consortium: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: DAISY Consortium.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.